Korn Ferry Tour: Changes for 2013 season and beyond

-Those who finish in the Top 75 on the regular season money list but fail to earn PGA Tour cards retain full Korn Ferry Tour status, along with those 26–50 on the Finals money list and those who finished 126–150 on the PGA Tour FedEx Cup standings.
+Those who finish in the Top 75 on the points list but fail to earn PGA Tour cards retain full Korn Ferry Tour status, along with those who finished 126–150 on the PGA Tour FedEx Cup standings.
 Conditional status is given to those who finish in the top 100 on the money list or 151–200 in the FedEx Cup.

-Also, starting in 2013, the PGA Tour Qualifying Tournament was replaced by the Korn Ferry Tour Qualifying Tournament which grants playing rights only for the Korn Ferry Tour.
-The medalist is fully exempt on the Korn Ferry Tour for the entire season.
-Those finishing in the top ten plus ties are exempt through the third reshuffle, or thirteen events.
-Players finishing 11th-45th are exempt through the second reshuffle after nine events and all remaining golfers have conditional status.
-One can also earn direct access to the Korn Ferry Tour through a top-five finish on the Order of Merit on PGA Tour Canada, PGA Tour Latinoamérica, or PGA Tour China.
-The money leader from each of those tours is fully exempt and those 2nd-5th are conditionally exempt.
+From 2013 to 2022, the PGA Tour Qualifying Tournament was replaced by the Korn Ferry Tour Qualifying Tournament which granted playing rights only for the Korn Ferry Tour.
+In 2023, the Qualifying Tournament again awarded PGA Tour cards, this time to the top five plus ties.
+Those up to 40th plus ties are fully exempt on the Korn Ferry Tour.
+The next twenty are fully exempt on PGA Tour Americas and conditionally on the Korn Ferry Tour.
+All others who reach the final stage are conditionally exempt on both the PGA Tour Americas and Korn Ferry Tour.

 Finally, the Korn Ferry Tour now provides up to two entrants in the following year's Players Championship.
 One invitation is extended to the player who tops the money list for the entire season, including the Finals.
 The golfer who earns the most during the Finals also receives an invitation; if the same player leads both money lists, only one invitation is given.